Having an issue or problem with a credit card charge?

 3. Still not resolved?
 We'll look into it

-If you have contacted the merchant and the error hasn't been resolved, sign in to your Chase account, find the transaction, choose the arrow and follow the instructions to start a dispute.
+If the error hasn't been resolved, sign in to your Chase account, find the transaction, choose the arrow and follow the instructions to start a dispute.
 We'll investigate on your behalf.

 You may be asked to provide details that you gathered during steps 1 and 2 above.
 The more details you provide, the quicker your dispute may be resolved.
 Investigating a dispute may take 30-60 days.